“I’m not sure I’ve ever appreciated how lovely the saxophone can sound until hearing this. Warmth, character and joy abound.”

 Jonathan’s debut album recorded with pianist Ashley Fripp, ‘The Saxophone Craze – Homage to Rudy Wiedoeft’ (2022) was released on Champs Hill Records to critical acclaim, receiving a 5* review from BBC Music Magazine.
 As a guest on broadcasting networks, Jonathan has featured on BBC Radio 3, France Musique and Scala Radio.

 Alongside championing existing repertoire for his instrument by composers such as Debussy, Glazunov, Milhaud, Caplet, Schulhoff and Villa-Lobos, Jonathan is devoted to the development of new music for the saxophone.
-He has commissioned and premiered works by Cheryl Frances-Hoad, Luis Naón and Betsy Jolas.
-Jonathan will premiere a new work for saxophone and piano by Raymond Yiu in November 2022.
+He has commissioned and premiered works by Cheryl Frances-Hoad, Betsy Jolas, Luis Naón and Raymond Yiu.

 Jonathan is a co-founder of the Yendo saxophone quartet, the group perform regularly in chamber music festivals across Europe and Asia.
 Following a collaboration with Radio France, Yendo released their first album ‘Utópico’ in 2017.

 A dedicated pedagogue, Jonathan regularly gives classes at the Royal College of Music.
 He has given masterclasses at the Royal Academy of Music, Royal Birmingham Conservatoire, Trinity Laban Conservatoire, Chetham’s School of Music and Melbourne Conservatorium.
 Jonathan is passionate about bringing music to a wider community, regularly collaborating with Wigmore Hall’s learning programme.